 - Compare and contrast various texts to see how well they communicate their message

 - Appreciate the “grey areas” of editing and proofing, such as house style, personal preference, and changes in spelling

 This training course will suit people who write, edit and/or proofread texts in their daily work, or who supervise and assess other people’s written work.
 If you are an aspiring professional editor or proofreader you will gain valuable knowledge and skills by attending this course.
 Participants in past courses have included lawyers, managers, businesspeople, executive assistant, editors, project managers and website content managers.

 Centre for Continuing Education

 For public transport information visit 131500.com.au or phone TransportInfo on 131500.

 Nearest train stations are Newtown Station and Macdonaldtown Station.
 Note that although Mcdonaltown Station is marginally closer by distance than Newtown Station, it is an uphill walk to King Street and trains do not stop at Mcdonaltown Station as frequently as Newtown Station.

 Secure Parking is available in the RPAH Medical Centre Car Park located on the corner of Elizabeth Street and Carillon Avenue.
-Parking is available on weekdays only between the hours of 7:00AM – 7:00PM at a rate $10/day after validating your ticket at CCE’s reception.
-Parking tickets that are not validated are charged at a rate of $48/day or.
-All CCE participants must park their vehicles on Level B3.
+Parking is available on weekdays only between the hours of 7:00AM – 7:00PM at a rate $10/day after validating your ticket at the Centre for Continuing Education’s Reception.
+Parking tickets that are not validated are charged at a rate of $48/day.
+All participants must park their vehicles on Level B3.
 If the validated ticket does not register in the car park’s ticketing machine, cancel the transaction then reinsert your ticket into the ticketing machine until the $10 fee appears.